SSWConsulting/SSW.Rules.Content/rules/why-testing-cannot-be-completely-automated/rule.md

 There is often value to be gained by automating checks and leveraging automation to assist and extend humans in their testing efforts, but the real testing lies with the humans – and always will.

-The next time someone suggests that you "automate all the testing", remind them that this would mean you would need to:
+The next time someone suggests that you "automate all the testing", remind them this means you will need to:

 ::: greybox